AbeerDas/npm-agent-guide/README.md

 # Agent Orchestration Guide

 A comprehensive knowledge base for building AI agent orchestration systems.
-Contains universal patterns, real-world case studies, and code templates in TypeScript and Python — designed to be read by both humans and AI coding agents as foundational guidance.
+Contains universal patterns, real-world case studies, and code templates in TypeScript and Python, designed to be read by both humans and AI coding agents as foundational guidance.

 ## What This Is